-Table 8 shows the effect of lead in topsoil on the 2005 general fertility rate.43 Panel A presents the results estimated using OLS.
-Panel B reports the results estimated by IV.44 As in the panel analysis, both OLS and IV estimates are negative, and OLS estimates are much smaller in magnitude than IV estimates.
+Table 8 shows the effect of lead in topsoil on the 2005 general fertility rate.39 Panel A presents the results estimated using OLS.
+Panel B reports the results estimated by IV.
+As in the panel analysis, both OLS and IV estimates are negative, and OLS estimates are much smaller in magnitude than IV estimates.
+In this case, the Hausman test rejects the equality of the OLS and the IV estimates, as reported in Appendix in Table A4.2.
 Column 1 presents the estimated effect only controlling for state fixed effects and climate variables to account for unobserved state specific variables.
 Columns 2-5 add controls.
 The IV coefficients on topsoil lead is negative, statistically significant, and stable across specifications.
 If lead concentration in counties with lead concentration above the median were to decrease to the levels in counties with lead concentration below the median, the fertility rate would increase by 7.8 births per 1,000 women ages 15-44, which is 11 percent of the mean of fertility rate.